 Where property that’s in need of repair may be able to sell as is quickly at a reduced cost, the actual amount of time and money spent on repairing an existing house can easily rival that of building an entirely new one.
 Especially when a new house can command close to double the fair market value of an existing one.

 Between 2022 and 2023, the number of new residential housing units in Utah continued to show remarkable growth, increasing by 2.5 percent—more than twice the national average.
 National estimates now indicate that the cost of constructing a new home has risen to slightly over $320,000, before factoring in expenses such as taxes, insurance, utilities, and construction permits.
-In parallel, the average cost to sell land in Utah has also seen a substantial increase, now exceeding one million dollars.
+In parallel, the average cost to sell land in Utah has also seen a substantial increase.
 Clearly, the market remains robust, but navigating the intricacies of a successful sale still requires a certain level of expertise.

 Land Property Values Are Never Equal